 GEAC was established in 2010 as an official subcommittee of the College-wide Academic Program and Standards Committee.
 Members serve a two-year term.
 The committee meets monthly during the academic year.

 The Dickinson faculty long has been among the most active and engaged in the nation on matters related to Global Study and Education.
-A dynamic group of faculty, with broad expertise and experience (in terms of geographic regions and disciplinary orientation), the GEAC offers counsel and strategic guidance to the Executive Director of the Center for Global Study and Engagement.
+A dynamic group of faculty, with broad expertise and experience (in terms of geographic regions and disciplinary orientation), the GEAC offers counsel and strategic guidance to the Associate Provost and Executive Director of the Center for Global Study and Engagement.
 The GEAC's charge includes, inter alia, review of new long-term and short-term program proposals; review and recommendation of faculty candidates for center directorships abroad; advice and feedback on enhancing the International Student experience on campus; review of complex study-abroad applicant files; consultation with study abroad staff regarding non-Dickinson student applications; and consultation on policy considerations related to Global Study at the College.